+Course Type: Board Developed Course Course Code: JAC

+Units: 2

-Course Type: Board Developed Course Course Code: JAC Units: 2 ATAR Category: A Exclusions: Japanese Beginners; Japanese in Context; Japanese in Literature.
-Other eligibility rules apply to the study of this subject.
-Check with your teacher or the Board's ACE Manual.
-Prerequisites: Stage 5 Japanese or equivalent knowledge is assumed.
+Exclusions: Japanese Beginners; Japanese in Prerequisites: Stage 5 Japanese or equivalent

+Context; Japanese in Literature. knowledge is assumed.

+Other eligibility rules apply to the

+study of this subject.
+Check with

+your teacher or the Board's ACE

+Manual